 In the next battle with Dragontron, the Megazords get disabled by Frax's new Energy Siphon.
 To remedy this, the Rangers go after Frax and the Siphon.
 After clearing out Frax's Cyclobots, they corner the robot villain.
 You'd Expect: Alex would have a few Rangers pin down Frax while the rest disable the Siphon.
 Instead: Alex orders the Rangers to disregard Frax and go after the Siphon.
 While the Rangers question the logistics of this decision, Frax gets up and uses the Siphon on them.
 Left defenseless, the Rangers are saved by an unmorphed Wes, who takes out the Siphon by himself.

 Power Rangers S.P.D.
-"Recognition", in a plot recycled wholesale from Tokusou Sentai Dekaranger: The Rangers have seized an alien criminal who wiped out ninety planets off-screen and additionally can swap bodies with others - but can't speak English (or Japanese in Dekaranger) without a translation device.
+"Recognition", in a plot recycled wholesale from Tokusou Sentai Dekaranger: The Rangers have seized an alien criminal who wiped out ninety planets off-screen (a burglar in Dekaranger) and additionally can swap bodies with others - but can't speak English (or Japanese in Dekaranger) without a translation device.
 The commander wants him brought in for questioning.
 You'd Expect: When escorting a potentially dangerous criminal, multiple Rangers should be escorting the guy to his cell, just in case.
 Instead: The Blue Ranger does it alone and falls victim to the alien's body swapping, and when the alien destroys the translator, he is left in no position to stop him.
 The alien, in the Blue Ranger's body, takes control of the Delta Base and even authorizes the Ranger's execution.
 Additionally: Especially stupid in SPD, as the Rangers regularly capture alien criminals in cards, and there's no real reason not to use them to transport the prisoner here.
 Dekaranger doesn't have this problem as they don't have capture cards; they're usually authorized to use lethal force instead.

 Power Rangers Jungle Fury has the Rangers trapped in a TV game show.
 Unfortunately, the show is being run by the bad guys who are saying Screw the Rules, I Make Them!, with half the Rangers being eliminated from the game for petty rules violations (and of course, if they lose, the villains will have free reign to eliminate mankind).
 The host offers the Rangers the chance to give up some of their winnings for a trip to Hawaii.
 You'd Expect: The Rangers remember that not only are cash prizes at stake, but also the fate of the human race, so they shut up and keep playing.
 Instead: Lily jumps at the chance, claiming she's always wanted to go to Hawaii.
 For that, she not only loses some cash from the pot, but she's thrown out of the game as well.